-- Ensure the Council delivers cultural events which are inclusive of the diverse community, inclusive of our local communities and our communities over the boundary. - Review the effectiveness of the community grants programme for voluntary, community and faith-based groups to ensure that it meets the needs of our communities. - Review parks and open spaces to enable access for people with a disability. - Deliver the Safer Homes and Sanctuary Scheme services to improve home security for victims of crime and domestic abuse. - Develop internal safeguarding information to assist Council Officers with making safeguarding referrals. - Develop an approach with partners to use community programmes to reduce social isolation and improve mental health, particularly amongst groups that live in rural areas, are elderly or have limited access to other support networks. - Data collected on harassment and hate crime is monitored and analysed with appropriate action taken to address the issues identified. - Continue to monitor harassment and hate crime and analyse with appropriate action taken to address the issues identified. - Use the older persons survey, to address the specific needs of the elderly population particularly around housing, social care and health and wellbeing. - Continue to promote inclusion and develop support for children and young people from marginalised groups such as LGBTQ+, children with disabilities, Gypsies and Traveller communities and young carers. - Work with partners to raise awareness and support action around digital exclusion.
+- Ensure the Council delivers cultural events which are inclusive of the diverse community, inclusive of our local communities and our communities over the boundary. - Review the effectiveness of the community grants programme for voluntary, community and faith-based groups to ensure that it meets the needs of our communities. - Review parks and open spaces to enable access for people with a disability. - Deliver the Safer Homes and Sanctuary Scheme services to improve home security for victims of crime and domestic abuse. - Develop internal Safeguarding information to assist Council officers with making safeguarding referrals. - Continue an approach with partners to use community programmes to reduce social isolation and improve mental health, particularly amongst groups that live in rural areas, are elderly or have limited access to other support networks. - Monitor and analyse data collected on harassment and hate crime (in South Derbyshire) and ensure work is carried out to raise awareness of Hate Crime and the local support services. - Continue to monitor harassment and hate crime (reported to the Council) and analyse with appropriate action taken to address the issues identified. - Use the 50+ survey, to address the specific needs of the elderly population particularly around housing, social care and health and wellbeing. - Continue to promote inclusion and develop support for children and young people from marginalised groups such as LGBTQ+, children with disabilities, Gypsies and Traveller communities and young carers.